-This healthy caramel granola recipe is easy to make and so delicious.
-You have probably have seen a hundred healthy homemade granola recipes, but this one is different because it’s low in sugar.
-Caramel granola is out of this world tasty and going to become your new favorite low-sugar granola.
-I used the same base for my dairy-free caramel sauce that I used in my magic bars recipe and it totally works in this healthy coconut oil granola.
+This healthy and caramel low sugar granola recipe is easy to make and so delicious.
+You probably noticed a hundred healthy, simple homemade granola recipes, but this one is different because it’s low in sugar.
+Caramel granola is out of this world tasty and will become your new favorite low-sugar granola.
+I used the same base for my dairy-free caramel sauce I used in my magic bars (healthy almond joy) recipe, and it works in this healthy coconut oil granola.
 I made this healthy granola recipe with no fruit, but feel free to add some dried fruit to the recipe or serve with fresh fruit, like blueberries.

-A great thing about this healthy granola recipe is that once you master this basic recipe, the possibilities are endless.
-You can change out the types of nuts, seeds, and if you’re really adventurous, even the spices.
+A notable thing about this healthy granola recipe is that once you master this basic recipe, the possibilities are endless.
+You can change out the types of nuts, seeds, and if you’re bold, even the spices.
 Get creative.
 You can test out a pumpkin pie spiced granola, instead of just the plain cinnamon spice.
 I am sure you will fall in love with this healthy homemade granola recipe.
-You really can’t describe this caramel granola, you just have to try it for yourself.
+You can’t describe how good this caramel granola is, you just have to try it for yourself.

-Oats are a natural superfood because they are 100% whole grain, and contain lots of vitamins and minerals.
-Contain fiber and are unique in that they are one of the richest sources of rich beta-glucan, a soluble fiber that can help to lower cholesterol re-absorption.
+Oats are a natural super food because they are 100% whole grain, and contain many vitamins and minerals.
+Contain fiber is unique in that they are one of the richest sources of rich beta-glucan, a soluble fiber that can help lower cholesterol re-absorption.

 Iron | Phosphorus | Zinc | Magnesium | Vitamin K | Copper | Manganese | Omega-6